CybercentreCanada/spark-msgpack-datasource/README.md

 ### Expressions
 ####  from_msgpack
-Simillarly to spark's native `from_json` expression, you can onvert one msgpack map raw data into a spark row.
+Simillarly to spark's native `from_json` expression, you can convert one msgpack map raw data into a spark row.

 As an example, assuming that you have a dataframe or a table named 'my_table' with the following structure:
 ```